Updated 23 April 2020

-Recent research suggests that a third of middle-class earners couldn’t pay an unexpected £500 bill.
+Recent research suggests that over half of adults in the South East of England couldn’t pay an unexpected £500 bill.
 If you’re in this situation despite an apparently healthy income, you may have ‘money tunnel vision’.
-Here’s how to correct it – with a little help from Charles Dickens (and Sherlock Holmes).
+Here’s how to correct it.
+Article by Nick Green.

 It seems he’s as relevant as ever.
-A recent YouGov poll for The Times revealed that 31 per cent of the middle classes (categorised as ABC1 workers) would have to borrow money to repay an unexpected bill of as little as £500.
-Despite this group including some relatively high earners such as junior managers and professionals, it appears that nearly are third are living simply hand-to-mouth, from month to month.
+Research from R3, the insolvency trade body, and ComRes has revealed that more than half (55%) of South East adults would have to borrow money to repay an unexpected bill of as little as £500.
+Despite this group including relatively high earners such as junior managers and professionals, it appears that many are living simply hand-to-mouth, from month to month.
 They have little or nothing in the way of savings, and are apparently unable to build up any.
-For some it was even worse: 14 per cent had not even £100 to spare.
+For some it was even worse: one in 10 had not even £20 to spare.

-The irony is that these are individuals who are supposedly well-paid – most would be earning above the national average wage.
+The irony is that the South East is supposedly an affluent region, earning above the national average wage.
 A large part of the problem is due to the high cost of owning or renting property: people feel obliged to live at the very limit of their incomes in order to secure the best home they can afford (or indeed any home at all).
 But it isn’t helpful just to blame house prices – there must be another reason why you can be well-off on paper and yet so often find yourself skint.

 The answer may be in the way you look at money.
 Specifically, you may have ‘money tunnel vision’.

 The thoughts of a person with money tunnel vision work like this.
 He sees £1,000 in his current account.
 He thinks: ‘I have £1,000 to spend.’